Balyasny Asset Management: History

 Since then, the firm underwent some significant changes including: hiring a surplus of staff, changing the firm's risk management approach and transitioning to institutional investors as clients rather than high-net-worth individuals.
 By 2019, the firm was back into profitability.

 In February 2022, Balyasny stated the firm was investing in private startups, a trend done by other hedge fund peers, such as Tiger Global Management and Coatue Management.
+That same year, the firm started BAM Elevate, a growth capital unit focused on late-stage venture and growth-stage companies on a trajectory to IPO.

 In March 2022, the firm announced it would create a new equities unit called Corbets Capital, with offices in New York and Greenwich, Connecticut.

-In May 2022, the firm had $15.7 billion assets under management and 1,100 employees, which included 470 investment professionals.
-As of August 2023, the firm had $21 billion assets under management.

 In 2023, Balyasny opened an office in Dubai.
 That same year, the firm switched to longer "lock-ups" for investors' capital, ensuring a minimum of two years for withdrawals.

 In June 2023, the firm released its own version of ChatGPT to its employees, and, in January 2024, it was reported that the hedge fund was building an AI equivalent of a senior analyst.
+By August 2024, the firm's chatbots were completing research and analysis, and an internal AI team had grown to 12 members.
+The company also began training analysts in data science and AI.

+Dmitry Balyasny has led the firm's equities department since October 2023.
 In December 2023, the company said that more than half its assets under management were diversified into strategies including early stage investing, commodities, and macro.

+In 2025, the company launched BAM Corner Point, its first dedicated venture fund, to focus on early-stage enterprise technology companies.

 As of September 2025, BAM has 19 partners, down from 23 in 2024.